raulcf/CMSC-33580-1/index.md

 **Coursework:** The bulk of the grade for this class corresponds to an individual, quarter-long project.
 See grading below.

+**Office Hours:** You can use office hours to discuss any topic we cover in class.
+I expect most students will use office hours to discuss their individual projects.
+Times will be available soon.

 ### Grading

-- **Course Project (80%).** Quarter-long project based on seed ideas or proposed by student and agreed upon during the first week.
+- **Course Project (80%).** Quarter-long project based on seed ideas or proposed by the student and agreed upon during the first week.
 - **Class Participation (10%).** Read the reading assignments and participate in discussions during class, office hours, and online.
 - **Class Scribing (10%).** Students are responsible for scribing 2 classes.
 Good scribing should be organized, should capture the content and discussions during the class, and should be useful to other students.

 ### Schedule

 The specific dates and sessions will be available soon.

-The schedule mixes lectures with discussion-based sessions lead by the instructor as well as *workshops*, where we all work on an open question.
+The schedule combines lectures with discussion-based sessions led by the instructor as well as *workshops*, where we all work together on an open question.
 Most lectures and discussion sessions require working on some readings before class.
-We cover topics that include: data science, the 4th paradigm of science, data lifecycles, privacy, FAIR principles, value of data from a macro perspective, value of data from within an organization, sharing platforms, auction-based markets and other mechanism design topics, personal data markets, privacy, ethics, ownership of data, data unions cooperatives, data dividends, as well as other markets of information.
+We will cover topics that include: data science, the 4th paradigm of science, data lifecycles, privacy, FAIR principles, the value of data from a macro perspective, the value of data from within an organization, sharing platforms, auction-based markets and other mechanism design topics, personal data markets, privacy, ethics, ownership of data, data unions cooperatives, data dividends, as well as other markets of information.